-The financial statements are presented in 'Pounds Sterling (\pounds) ', which is also the Company's functional currency.
-Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions or valuation where items are remeasured.
-Foreign exchange gains and losses resulting from the settlement of such transactions, and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies, are recognised in the Profit and Loss Account under 'Other interest receivable and similar income' and 'interest payable and similar expenses' respectively.
+The financial statements are presented in 'Pounds Sterling $(\pounds)$ ', which is also the Company's functional currency.
+Transactions in currencies other than the Company's functional currency are initially recorded at the rates of exchange prevailing at the end of the preceding month or at the executed rates of the transaction itself.
+At each subsequent balance sheet date foreign currency items are retranslated at the rates prevailing at the balance sheet date.
+Foreign exchange gains and losses resulting from the settlement of such transactions, and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies, are recognised either in the Income Statement or the Statement of Comprehensive Income.